- by Daniel

-Ok so now to the crux of the matter.
+Ok, so now we get to the crux of the matter.

 Will sleeping on a Simba mattress help to reduce your back pain?

-As always the answer to this question is subjective as everyone's body is different.
+As always the answer to this question is subjective because everyone's body is different.

 But what I will say is that the Simba Hybrid mattress has a hell of a lot going for it in this respect.

 Firstly, it's a medium-firm mattress.

 And this has been shown in scientific studies to be the best overall firmness for providing support for people with chronic back pain.

 Also the extensive research and testing that Simba do has resulted in a combination of layers of different materials that all compliment each other well in terms of providing you with great support.